MaddyGuthridge/Universal-Controller-Script/README.md

 ## Devices with Preliminary Support

 These devices have preliminary support, meaning that some aspects may not work correctly.
-If you want to see more support for one of these devices, let us know in the Discord and we can work to improve things further.
+If you want to see more support for one of these devices, let me know in the Discord and we can work to improve things further.

 ### Novation